trading glossary

 See also Initial Balance.

 A Naked or Virgin VPOC is the same as VPOC described below, except that it has not been touched in the ensuing sessions and, therefore, remains “naked” or “virgin”.
-Significance of a Naked or Virgin VPOC is that this is the price that saw the most acceptance by both buyers and sellers, but the market has not gone back to see if this still represents value.
-Naked or Virgin VPOC act just like price gaps in many ways.
+The significance of a Naked or Virgin VPOC is that this is the price that saw the most acceptance by both buyers and sellers, but the market has not gone back to see if this still represents value.
+Naked or Virgin VPOCs act just like price gaps in many ways.

 Here is an example of one: